 - There is no need to prove criminal intent.
 The prosecutor does not need to prove criminal intent for you to be convicted of a burglary charge.
 The judge can infer criminal intent from any method of attempting to enter a location that does not include knocking on the front door or being expressly invited to enter.

 - No item needs to be stolen.
 You can be charged with burglary even if you aren't found with stolen property in your possession.
 The crime is considered complete from the moment you partially or fully enter the location with the implied criminal intent, so it makes no difference if you were scared off or had a sudden change of heart.
-(What many people think of when they imagine a burglary is actually more in line with robbery charges.)
+(What many people think of when they imagine a burglary is actually more in line with robbery or theft charges.)

 Contact an Okaloosa County Burglary Attorney